Let our experience be your advantage

 The best course of action is to act quickly to ask the court for a modification of the spousal support award that considers the payor’s reduced ability to pay and increased expenses due to their disability.
 If the court finds that the disabled party is unable to pay spousal support at the previously ordered level, or at all, due to the impact of their disability, this can reduce or eliminate the risk of having disability payments garnished.

-Protecting Disability Income from Spousal Support Garnishment in Northern California
+Protecting Disability Income from Spousal Support Garnishment in Silicon Valley

 Coping with a long-term disability often means having to adjust to newly constrained financial circumstances.
 If that fragile stability is being threatened by the garnishment of disability payments for spousal support that you can no longer afford, the expert family law attorneys at Hoover Krepelka can help.
 We can effectively advocate for a modification that protects your financial well-being and preserves the income you depend on from garnishment.
 To schedule a consultation, fill out the form below.